 American Express offers both charge cards and credit cards, which is unique among card providers.

-Their charge card range includes the popular Platinum Card, which has a large range of features, including an incredible 100,000 bonus membership rewards points on signup and the ability to transfer points into nine airline loyalty programs.
+Their charge card range includes the popular Platinum Card, which has a large range of features, including a 100,000 bonus membership rewards points on signup and the ability to transfer points into nine airline loyalty programs.

 Who is American Express?